a-anik/cavity-volumes-pbc/README.md

 Known bugs
 ----------
-- fails on very small and sparse configurations where periodic regular triangulation can't be built.
+- fails on very small and sparse configurations where periodic regular triangulation can't be built
-- 3D mesh output of cavities mostly doesn't work
+- optional 3D mesh output works only for small isolated cavities

 Citation